 Eve Sullivan is the author of the program handbook Where the Heart Listens.
 It is her vision of a community of parents and others who care about children and families that created Parents Forum.

-Although I love the classroom, I also find great inspiration and satisfaction in developing programs to take students beyond classroom learning and into communities.
-I see this work as building cultural understanding in ways that prepare them to be effective in their professional lives and contribute to society.
+While he loves the classroom, he finds great inspiration and satisfaction in developing programs to take students into the community.
+He sees this work as building cultural understanding in ways that prepare students to be effective in their professional lives and contribute to society.

-I joined the board of Parents Forum in 2017 because I believe that expressing emotions honestly is essential to creating the strong relationships we want to have with those we love.
-Strong families are the foundation of healthy society and effective parenting is its cornerstone.
+He joined the board of Parents Forum in 2017 because he believes that expressing emotions honestly is essential to creating the strong relationships everyone wants to have with those they love.
+He sees strong families as the foundation of a healthy society and effective parenting as its cornerstone.

 Her experience in Saudi Arabia, along with having a Lebanese grandmother, helped her understand other Arab countries and respect all Arab cultures.
 Inas came to the US in 2006 to further her education; she received an undergraduate degree in Marketing and Decision Science from Salem State University and a master’s degree in International Economics and Finance from Brandeis University.
 Her charity work has included helping Iraqi refugees get medical care and adapt to American culture.
 She has studied, worked and volunteered, doing so while a single mother raising her daughter, with the encouragement and support of her own mother.